 Not long after that, I quit my job to run my business full-time.
 Now my income is more irregular than ever, and there are no guarantees like there were in my government job.

-Over the past few years, I’ve learned how much more challenging it can be to budget when you have an inconsistent income.
+Over the past few years, I’ve learned how much more challenging it can be to budget when you have an irregular income.

 Determine your bare minimum budget